PhilNel/knowledge-boardgame-assistant/games/nemesis/rooms/rooms-types.md

 - Each game uses all 11 Basic Rooms "1"
 - Only 5 out of 9 Additional Rooms "2" are randomly selected each game
 - Room selection creates different ship layouts and strategic options
-- Special Rooms (Hibernatorium, Cockpit, Engines) are always present
+- Special Rooms (Hibernatorium, Cockpit, Engines) are always present and in the same place
 - Additional Rooms provide specialized functions not available in Basic Rooms